Samikshyagithub/8-bit-computer/README.md

 6. A Control Unit designed using Logisim's combinational analysis.
 7. An Arithmetic Logic Unit (ALU) supporting operations such as addition, subtraction, XOR, AND, OR, etc

+INSTRUCTION FORMAT
+There are two parts of an instruction that can be divided into.
+They are:
+Operation Code (Opcode): It specifies the operation for an instruction.
+Address: It specifies the registers and/or memory locations assigned for a specific operation.
+In the case of an 8-bit computer, its inherent design dictates a word size of 8 bits.
+The Memory Address Register (MAR), responsible for storing RAM addresses, is designed with a 4-bit capacity.
+Consequently, the RAM size is limited to 2^4 = 16 bytes